AbhinavS8/crypto-cia/README.md

 ---

-### Polynomial Rolling Hash
+### Custom XOR + Bit Rotation Hash

-This project uses a custom Polynomial Rolling Hash function.
+This project uses a custom hashing algorithm based on:

-Formula:

-Hash(s) = Σ (s[i] × p^i) mod m

-Where:
-- p = 31
-- m = 1,000,000,007
+- XOR operations
+- Bitwise left rotation
+- Prime-number multiplication

+Working:
+1. Each character is XORed with the current hash value.
+2. The bits are rotated left by 5 positions.
+3. The hash is multiplied by 31, to reduce collision

 Advantages:
 - Fast computation
-- Simple implementation
-- Good distribution of values
+- Good avalanche behavior for small inputs
-- Different from common hashes like MD5/SHA used by other students

----

 ## Files